How can I find out the outcome of my application?

 What happens to my application after I have submitted it?

 After making an application the Registry checks your eligibility according to the minimal criteria set by the College.
 The Department may require higher qualifications than the minimum.
-Find out the various minimal criteria for different countries.

 What should I put in the research statement?